 According to the ABA survey, 76% of law firms use LinkedIn — so you should definitely create a LinkedIn profile for your firm.

-Let’s look at a few tips on how your law firm can successfully establish itself on LinkedIn.
+Let’s look at a few tips on Linkedin marketing for lawyers.

 25. Create a Business Page for Your Firm